Dovahbeer/Dovahbeer/README.md

 ## 👋 Hi there!
-I'm Joel, actively studying and achieving certification in IT security!👾
+I'm Joel, actively studying and achieving certifications in IT security!👾

 My current project include setting up Microsoft Sentinel and creating a SOC home lab! 💻